ajithkumbla/publiclibrary/README.md

 guest user can check list of libraries and also reviews.

-# creating super in django
+# creating superuser in django

 python3 manage.py createsuperuser